Mary Galea: Awards and honours

 Galea has held honorary professorships The University of Sydney, Discipline of Exercise and Sport Science, The University of Queensland, School of Health and Rehabilitative Sciences, Brisbane, Australia (2011–2013).
-She was adjunct professor at James Cook University, School of Public Health, Tropical Medicine and Rehabilitation Sciences, Townsville, Australia from 2010-2013.
+She was adjunct professor at James Cook University, School of Public Health, Tropical Medicine and Rehabilitation Sciences, Townsville, Australia from 2010 to 2013.
 She is adjunct professor at Victoria University, Institute of Sport, Exercise and Active Living.
 She is a chief investigator in the Spinal Research Institute.

 In 2007, Galea was awarded the prestigious Churchill Fellowship, by the Winston Churchill Memorial Trust.
 To mark International Women's Day, in 2014, Galea was inducted into the Victorian Honour Roll of Women by former Victorian Premier Denis Napthine and the former Minister for Women's Affairs, Heidi Victoria.

 Galea was made a Member of the Order of Australia (AM) in the 2019 Australia Day Honours for "significant service to medical education in the field of clinical physiotherapy, and to professional associations".

 In 2020 Galea was elected Fellow of the Australian Academy of Health and Medical Sciences.